cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

 - we are converting unmatched signals to intersection improvement components: review these with AMD
 - how to handle entities that don't exist in moped. see https://docs.google.com/spreadsheets/d/1mRvElKNrswuWKga_I1iHSD4-5J9m4UsOuB8n5oyGvDs/edit#gid=1400142967

-- some project descriptions missing
-- after the migration, maybe we should import the moped project IDs into the Access DB?
--
 - not migrating these project facility colummns:
   - PerfMeasureCategory
   - PerfMeasureName
   - PerfMeasureType
   - Categories

-### Test deployment notes:
-- how to deal w/ login?
-- nearmap imagery will not work
-- file uploads will not work (but file links will)